Read on to find out why we think NASFAA members are so awesome.

 It's not uncommon that others on campus might be a little unsure of what exactly financial aid administrators do.
 With your job comes rules, conditions, reports, disclosures, and sometimes unrelated social agendas, the effects of which can extend well beyond the financial aid office into many other areas of an institution.
 Communicating across the campus is essential.

 11. You step up and advocate for the profession and for students.

 No one is better equipped than NASFAA members to tell lawmakers what students and institutions really need when it comes to federal financial aid.
 Your on-the-ground perspective is invaluable in advocating for your schools and your students.

 NASFAA members continue to exceed expectations in their dedication to lifelong learning.
-To date, there have been more than 21,500 NASFAA U credentials earned by over 6,500 people across 17 subjects, and countless other participants in online webinars, showing your desire to expand your knowledgebase.
+To date, there have been more than 29,000 credentials earned by over 8,500 people across 17 subjects.
+More than 220 financial aid professionals have earned all of the credentials.

 13. Nobody says “It depends” quite like you do!

 Publication Date: 10/24/2022